-Model and simulate dynamic system behavior with MATLAB, Simulink, Stateflow, and Simscape
+Model and simulate system behavior

-If any components of the system are driven by mathematical relationships, you can simulate this virtual representation under a wide range of conditions to see how it behaves.
+If any components of the system are driven by mathematical relationships, you can model and simulate their virtual representation under a wide range of conditions to see how it behaves.

-Modeling and simulation are especially valuable for testing conditions that might be difficult to reproduce with hardware prototypes alone, especially in the early phase of the design process when hardware may not be available.
+Creating models and simulating them is valuable for testing conditions that might be difficult to reproduce with hardware prototypes alone, especially in the early phase of the design process when hardware may not be available.